Khoulii/Occupancy-Estimation-for-HVAC-systems-Energy-Optimization-A-Machine-Learning-Approach/README.md

 - **Model Complexity:** Explore simpler models to assess trade-offs between performance and complexity.

 ## Conclusion
 All four models exhibited strong predictive capabilities, with reliable performance metrics indicating good generalization to unseen data.
-Future work will focus on refining the model, exploring additional datasets, and implementing dimensionality reduction techniques.
+Future work will focus on refining the model, exploring additional datasets, and implementing other techniques.

-## References
-- Sankaranarayanan, et al. (2022).
-[Reference details].
-- Utilities One (2023).
-[Reference details].
-- Saman Taheri (2022).
-[Reference details].
-- Singh, et al. (2018).
-[Reference details].